sagemath/trac_to_gh/Issue 850.md

 # Issue 850: graphs: create graph by specifying vertices and a function giving adjacencies

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/850

 Original creator: jason